MicheleBertoli/react-automata/README.md

 ## testStatechart({ statechart[, fixtures] }, Component)

 The method to automagically generate tests given a statechart definition, and a component.
-It accepts an optional `fixtures` configuration to describe which data that should be injected into the component for a given transition.
+It accepts an optional `fixtures` configuration to describe which data should be injected into the component for a given transition.

 ```js
 const fixtures = {